 Every piece of content fosters trust and shows the value your future customers can expect.

-Inbound Marketing Provides a Higher Lead-to-Customer Conversion Percentage
+It Provides a Higher Lead-to-Customer Conversion Percentage.

 The more time you can spend on high-value leads who are ready to convert, the better.

 Inbound marketing can’t do everything, but it automates away a lot of time-consuming work.
-Virtually every time you create a new piece of Web content, for example, that content can continue building search visibility and attracting leads forever.
+Virtually every time you create a new piece of web content, for example, that content can continue building search visibility and attracting leads forever.